Choose the Best Spam Filter for Exchange

 Is SpamTitan compatible with all Microsoft Exchange servers?

 SpamTitan is compatible with Microsoft Exchange 2013, 2016, and 2019, and can be configured to work alongside Microsoft Exchange 2010 servers.
 If you use an Exchange 2013 or 2016 server, you will find articles relevant to each here and here.
-If you use an Exchange 2019 server, the mailbox server roles were unchanged from Exchange 2016.
+If you use an Exchange 2019 server, the mailbox server roles are unchanged from those in Exchange 2016.

 What is Greylisting – the first process in the email flow chart?

-Greylisting returns emails from all non-whitelisted senders to the senders´ mail servers with a request for the email to be resent.
+Greylisting returns emails from all non-whitelisted senders to the senders´ mail servers, requesting the email to be resent.
 Genuine mail servers automatically return greylisted emails, while those used by spammers usually have the resend facility disabled because of the amount of returned mail.
-This process therefore mitigates the volume of spam emails from previously unknown sources.
+This process mitigates the volume of spam emails from previously unknown sources.

 What is the benefit of customizable spam email policies?